ballerina-platform/ballerina-dev-website/learn/guides/visual-studio-code-extension/debugging.md

 <br/>

-### Pause/Continue
+### Pause and Continue

-Any running Ballerina programs can be suspended immediately at the current execution line of the program using the `pause` command in VSCode as shown below.
+Any running Ballerina programs can be suspended immediately at the current execution line of the program, using the `pause` command in VSCode as shown below.
 With this feature, you are able to suspend (and resume) the remote VM resulting in a debug hit at the current execution line of the program.

 ![Debugger Pause/Resume Commands](/learn/images/debugger-pause-resume-commands.gif)